National Finance Commission Award: Raisman Program in 1951

 The program's existence was emerged in 1951 when Prime Minister Liaquat Ali Khan responded remarkably for initiating a series of new economic programs.
 This revenue sharing program was called "Raisman Award Program" (officially declared as Raisman Award of 1951), and was notified on 1 April 1, 1952.
 The Raisman program had gained control of taxation and transferred to federal government with allocations of 50% of proceeds to the provinces.
 Since 1951, there were only three of these awards (1961, 1964 and 1970) enacted by the Raisman program.
 All of these were given in unusual circumstances and their results remained inconclusive.
 The Raisman program enacted the awards during the promulgation of One Unit Program, and equally distributed with West-Pakistan and East-Pakistan.
-In 1970, the Raiman program enacted the third award during the martial law and a year before East Pakistan seceded.
+In 1970, the Raisman program enacted the third award during the martial law and a year before East Pakistan seceded.
 Its results too remain inconclusive which became a one reason for this secession was also their resentment on the revenue distributions of the past.